MLOps Blog

 The plus is that you don’t need to install anything on your computer.
 The cloud takes care of everything, and you just write and run code.

-There will be multiple ML model versions before you finish up.
+There will be multiple machine learning model versions before you finish up.
 To make sure nothing gets lost, use a robust and trustworthy data version control system where every change is trackable.

 DVC is a tool designed for managing software versions in ML projects.
 It’s useful both for experimentation and for deploying models to production.
 DVC runs on top of Git, uses its infrastructure, and has a similar syntax.